|

 out of a window until the snow could be shoveled away.

-The foul weather made it impossible
+The foul weather made it impossible to fly

-foot in front of your face.
-Naturally our CO decided that we should make a good
+Naturally our CO decided that we should make a good impression by marching onto

-impression by marching onto the base in our Class A uniforms.
-I don't even
+the base in our Class A uniforms.
+I don't even remember his name but I hope

-remember his name but I hope that he will forgive me for these unmilitary-like
+that he will forgive me for these unmilitary-like remarks.

 Our training was fun.
-We went through
+We went through all

-all of the routine of practice flight, bombing runs, gunnery and navigation.
+of the routine of practice flight, bombing runs, gunnery and navigation.
 At

 first I was assigned the ball turret position, but Lt.
 Bertling asked Sgt.
 Reid